edwardw483/rock-paper-scissors/README.md

 ## Rock Paper Scissors
 The classic game of rock paper scissors with a computer.
 The user selects their move by clicking on the rock, paper, or scissors.
 The first player to score 5 points wins.
 The motivation for creating this program was to replicate the childhood game of rock paper scissors.
 Created using HTML, CSS, and JavaScript.
 This project aims to showcase DOM manipulation using JavaScript.
+A live demo is available at: https://edwardw483.github.io/rock-paper-scissors/

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/87340790/153071532-3e92b682-f846-4681-b7ce-9d7678af3f0d.png)